Authorship and contributorship

-All of these conditions must be met.
-Each author should be able to identify which co-authors are responsible for specific other parts of the work.
+In addition to being accountable for the parts of the work they have done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.
-Any individuals listed as co-authors on a manuscript will receive email confirmation of the manuscript submission.

-Participation solely in the acquisition of funding, the collection of data or general supervision of the research group does not justify authorship.
-We wish authors to assure us that all authors included on a paper fulfil the criteria of authorship.
-Conversely we also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.
+Submitting authors should provide assurance that all authors included on a paper fulfil the criteria of authorship.
+We also ask for assurance that there is no one else who fulfils the criteria that has been excluded as an author.

 Joint first authorship

-Joint first authors can be indicated by the inclusion of the statement ‘X and X contributed equally to this paper’ in the author details section of the manuscript.
-Further information can be provided in the contributorship statement if necessary.
+Joint first authors can be indicated by the inclusion of the statement ‘X and X contributed equally to this paper’ in the contributorship statement.